spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-products/managing-product-ratings-and-reviews.md

 title: Managing product ratings and reviews
 description: Learn how to manage product ratings and reviews via Glue API.
 originalLink: https://documentation.spryker.com/2021080/docs/managing-product-ratings-and-reviews
+originalArticleId: e712d25f-b084-4fac-ac5f-cbb46e0947cb
 redirect_from:
   - /2021080/docs/managing-product-ratings-and-reviews
   - /2021080/docs/en/managing-product-ratings-and-reviews
+  - /docs/managing-product-ratings-and-reviews
+  - /docs/en/managing-product-ratings-and-reviews
 ---

-[Ratings and reviews](https://documentation.spryker.com/docs/rating-reviews) allow customers to share their opinions and experiences about purchases.
+[Ratings and reviews](https://documentation.spryker.com/2021080/docs/rating-reviews) allow customers to share their opinions and experiences about purchases.
 This enables customers to take meaningful decisions about purchases and increases their trust with the shop.

 Products and ratings API helps you to: